oskarsinger/hosinger/weekly_progress.md

 * Delayed Rewards:
     * Made a ton of progress on a modular data-serving framework that can include data from pretty much any source: static or streamed, simulated or real.
     * Started running tests with this framework to find that, when plugged into BOLD, exp3 and ucb1 seem to be making random decision even after ~1000 rounds on 6 arms of Bernoulli rewards with means 0.1, 0.1, 0.1, 0.1, 0.1 and 0.5, and a fixed delay of 1 for each arm.
 Need to investigate what's wrong with my implementation.

+####Questions
+* @Both:
+    * Are there scenarios in which the cost of computing a parameter update is dependent on the observation?